arnasziedavicius/private-server-ssh-alias/README.md

 Copy and paste [config](config) contents in your local SSH configuration file and replace example values with your server information.

-Local config file can be found in `.ssh` folder in your system user's directory.
+Local config file can be found in `.ssh` folder in your OS user directory.
 Make sure to place the pem keys within the same folder as well.

 ## Usage